RumaRDas/code_refactor/readme.md

 ## Refactor
 ### index.html
 * Added the "class" inside the div tags.
-* Includ "id" in div tags.
+* Include "id" and id name in div tags.
 * Added the "alt" in img tags.

 ### style.css
 * Changes the class with proper name
-* Added period "." infront of ome class
+* Added period "." infront of some classes